Blockdaemon/agave-snapshot-gossip-client/README.md

 Explicit `public_ip` and `shred_version` configuration is always checked against `ip_echo` results.

 ## Known Issues
-   - Agave validators refuse to download snapshots from us, even though we are publicly reachable [issue #20](https://github.com/Blockdaemon/agave-snapshot-gossip-client/issues/20)
-   - Still not entrypoint suitable [issue #19](https://github.com/Blockdaemon/agave-snapshot-gossip-client/issues/19)
    - `--debug` builds may be unstable and have significantly higher memory and CPU usage.
 Use `-r` or `--release` to avoid this.
-   - The agave solana validator client may not honor HTTP redirect, so `enable_proxy` may be required ([issue #17](https://github.com/Blockdaemon/agave-snapshot-gossip-client/issues/17)).
-   - We should probably not use STUN.
-Agave does without STUN ([issue #18](https://github.com/Blockdaemon/agave-snapshot-gossip-client/issues/18)).
-   - Large dependency footprint from `solana_gossip`, huge memory and CPU usage for large gossip networks.
+   - Large crate dependency footprint, huge memory and CPU usage for large gossip networks.
    - We do not periodically renew the UPnP port mappings, so if the router expires it, you may lose connectivity if you rely on on it ([issue #11](https://github.com/Blockdaemon/agave-snapshot-gossip-client/issues/11)).
    - For a detailed analysis of the benefits, limitations, and production considerations of the SSDN implementation, please see [TRADEOFFS.md](TRADEOFFS.md).